 Take Away: Nobody knows your merchandise better than you so don’t rely on other people to sell it.
 Get out there and have a go yourself, it might be out of your comfort zone but it will pay off.

 Facebook is the most popular social media tool used today and Mark Zuckenburg created it.
 Whilst studying at Harvard, Mark and a few friends came up with the concept of having a platform where college students were able to connect with one another, but soon they developed the product into something anyone could use.

 Today, Facebook has become an extremely popular tool, used by billions of people worldwide.
 Individuals are able to share images, news, messages and connect with their friends or favourite brands.

-Despite numerous offers to sell, Mark is still 100% behind Facebook 12 years on.
+Despite numerous offers to sell, Mark is still 100% behind Facebook and unwilling to step away.